skku-swpc/gpu-mem-tracer/README.md

 	export PATH=$PATH:/$CUDA_INSTALL_PATH/bin

 ### build
-	$cd CD_TO_REPOSITORY/
+	$cd GO_TO_ROOT_REPOSITORY/

 	$source setup_environment

 	$make

 ### run
-	copy the contents of v3.x/configs/GTX480/ or other devices to your applications' working directory.
+	* copy the contents of v3.x/configs/GTX480/ or other devices to your applications' working directory.

+	* in the configure.ocelot
+		* trace: { memoryChecker: { enabled: true, checkInitialization: false, cta: 0}}, must be defined
+		* "cta: 0" will print all traces made by CTA0
+		* "cta: 9999" will print all traces made by all the CTAs

 	source setup_environment

 	run as usual

+	* memory trace will be created and written to AppName_trace.txt

 More detailed information you need can be found in README.original file.